BlueLynxes/HentaiNeko/README.md

  - Implement the composed JSON preview, this will almost be more of a debug tool than an end user thing... but I need it, and anyway I don't see anythign wrong with user checking out the JSON or importing a JSON they made with another app or by hand (anyway only valid parts of a JSON will be loaded, and we can implement error messages if need be).

+ **Update 8:**
+ - The `Select Entrypoint` now becomes disabled when a scan starts and until it ends.
+ - An issue has been found where clicking the next picture button and then going back prevented you from seeing the first 1 picture again; issue has been fixed.
+ - Implemented the JSON Preview:
+   It does effectively work, but so far the `ImageProperties` object doesn't get any input, so there isn't anything to add in the json aside from the base structure.
+   It would also be cool to add some basic syntax highlight, the gnome project has some stuff [here](https://wiki.gnome.org/Projects/GtkSourceView) but since this is hardly a priority of any kind, for the moment I'll skip this.
+It would also be nice the set the font to a mono something... hey it works, for not that's enough!

+ Next Steps:
+ - There is not check regarding permission or accessibility to the files, therefore not having access to a file will make the application crash during the scan.
+   (I hopened an issue for this since keeping track of it on this file is not ideal)
+ - As said in *Update 7*, implement the data input is the next major step.
+   This will be a lot of work, considering how the amount of input to set and data to collect.
+ - Saving JSON to picture file:
+   Once the JSON gets added to the picture file, effectively the data input part is done, the only missing thing would be adding some more formats to the image previewer, for now only `JPG`, `PNG` and supposedly the first frame of `GIF` are supported, `webp` isn't, which is a surprisingly common format.
+ - Start working on auto completion (more on this on a later update, everything is on a document that I haven't pushed on the repo yet).